Doncic and Mavs beat Clippers 127-121, take 2-0 series lead - WTMJ

 PORZINGIS FINED

 Porzingis was fined $50,000 for violating the league’s COVID-19 rule banning players from entering nightclubs or similar businesses.
 It said he was at a club Sunday, a day after the Mavericks’ 113-103 win in Game 1.
+“I was honestly a little bit confused with the protocols and made a mistake, and I paid for it,” Porzingis said.
 The NBA said the violation by Porzingis didn’t create risks related to the spread of the virus and a quarantine wasn’t necessary.
 The rule bars players from entering nightclubs regardless of their vaccination status.
-Carlisle said the matter was addressed internally.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports